-Before I lift the cloak and reveal the pivotal design, let me remind you that progress is cumulative.
-(I know you're dying to discover the pivotal design.
-Hang in there; it's coming!)
-Down through time, each explorer and would-be inventor eagerly scoured data, stories, and commentary from those who had gone before.
+Before I reveal the pivotal design, let me remind you that progress is cumulative.
+Down through time, each explorer and inventor scoured data, stories, and commentary from those who had tried before.
 He knew his best shot at a breakthrough was standing on the shoulders of others.
-Even those who broke the mold and leapfrogged previous learnings studied the efforts of their forebears with ferocious curiosity.

 There were no sacred cows.
-If the quest was discovering a land passage to the Pacific Ocean and the map was outdated, the explorer used it to start his campfire.
 If the mission was achieving flight, he respected the man who tried and failed, but dismissed his design.
-He tackled the task as if answering a holy call.
 If old ways of thinking ever became more important than the goal, he ceased to be an explorer and became, instead, an aging defender of erstwhile ways.